 - 1. The travel document issuer issues travel documents and approves terminals complying with all applicable laws and regulations. - 2.
-The travel document issuer guarantees the correctness of the user data (amongst other of those, concerning the travel document holder) and of the TSF-data permanently stored in the TOE13. - 3.
+The travel document issuer guarantees the correctness of the user data (amongst other of those, concerning the travel document holder) and of the TSF-data permanently stored in the TOE . - 3.
 The travel document issuer uses only such TOE's technical components (IC) which enable traceability of the travel documents in their manufacturing and issuing life phases, i.e. before they are in the operational phase. - 4.
 If the travel document issuer authorizes a Personalization Agent to personalize the travel document for the travel document holder, the travel document issuer has to ensure that the Personalization Agent acts in accordance with the travel document issuer's policy.

-P.Card_PKI PKI for Chip and Passive Authentication14 (issuing branch)
+P.Card\PKI PKI for Chip and Passive Authentication 14 (issuing branch)

-- Application Note 14: The description below states responsibilities of the involved parties and represents the logical, but not the physical structure of the PKI.
+- Application Note 15: The description below states responsibilities of the involved parties and represents the logical, but not the physical structure of the PKI.
 Physical distribution ways shall be implemented by the involved parties in such a way that all certificates belonging to the PKI are securely distributed / made available to their final destination, e.g. by using directory services. - The travel document issuer shall establish a public key infrastructure for the passive authentication, i.e. for digital signature creation and verification for the travel document.
 For this aim he runs a Country Signing Certification Authority (CSCA).
-The travel document issuer shall publish the CSCA Certificate (C{CSCA}). - 2.
+The travel document issuer shall publish the CSCA Certificate (CCSCA). - 2.
 The CSCA shall securely generate, store and use the CSCA Key pair.
-The CSCA shall keep the CSCA Private Key secret and issue a self-signed CSCA Certificate (C{CSCA}) having to be made available to the travel document issuer by strictly secure means, see [ICAO9303-1, 5.1.1] The CSCA shall create the Document Signer Certificates for
+The CSCA shall keep the CSCA Private Key secret and issue a self-signed CSCA Certificate (CCSCA) having to be made available to the travel document issuer by strictly secure means, see [ICAO9303-1, 5.1.1] The CSCA shall create the Document Signer Certificates for the Document Signer Public Keys (CDS) and distribute them to the travel document issuer, see [ICAO9303-1, 5.1.1]. - 3.
+A Document Signer shall (i) generate the Document Signer Key Pair, (ii) hand over the Document Signer Public Key to the CSCA for certification, (iii) keep the Document cf. Table 1 and Table 2 above

-Passive authentication is considered to be part of the Chip Authentication protocol.
+&lt;sup>14 Passive authentication is considered to be part of the Chip Authentication protocol.